Little Langdale: Famous residents

 The Bield (a northern English dialect word for house), a 17th-century farmhouse, was home to the Brazilian sculptor Josefina de Vasconcellos for much of her life and Margaret Cropper (1886–1980), "the most underrated Cumbrian poet of the twentieth century" lived at Bridge End.

 Little Langdale was home to the notorious 19th-century smuggler Lanty Slee.
 Slee had many stills for distilling moonshine whisky hidden in caves and quarries around the area, including one in a cave in Moss Rigg quarry and transported the liquor over Wrynose and Hardknott to Ravenglass.
 In 1840 Slee built Greenbank Farm in the valley.

+Transport

+One bus routes serves it run by Stagecoach running to Ambleside.